Knowledge Hub / Top Tips for Managing Medical School Debt

 7. Make extra payments

-Medical school can be expensive, and if you’re like most students, you had to borrow money to pay for your education.
-Paying off medical school debt may seem intimidating, but you likely earn a good income with your degree.
-You have multiple options for managing your debt, and you are likely a strong candidate for student loan refinancing.
-If you decide that refinancing is right for you, you can check your rate online with ELFI.*
+Medical school is expensive, and if you’re like most students, you’ll need to borrow money to fund your education.
+Paying off medical school debt can be intimidating, but you’ll likely earn a good income with your degree.
+You have multiple options for managing your debt, and you could be eligible for student loan refinancing.
+If you decide refinancing is right for you, check your rate online with ELFI.